 On going.
-In everything we are doing and plan to do at the college; including but not limited to college wide events such as commencement; campus beautification, cultural day, and identification of buildings, the appreciation and celebration of cultural diversity is considered.
+In everything we are doing and plan to do at the college; including but not limited to college wide events such as commencement, campus beautification, cultural day, and identification of buildings, the appreciation and celebration of cultural diversity is considered.
 For example, at the commencement exercises, students in traditional dress served as flag bearers for the national, states and college flags.
-Additionally, at commencement students serve as flag bearers for flags from all of the countries which comprise the college community.
+Additionally, at commencement, flags from the countries that comprise the college community are displayed.
 These flags are permanently displayed in the Learning Resources Center (LRC).